-When a friend or colleague gets a new job, it's both courteous and smart to send a congratulations note.
-Professional networks are oiled and maintained through small but positive expressions of support and encouragement, and taking the time to write shows that you care.
-If you send a simple note of congratulations will be remembered by its recipient.
+When a friend or colleague obtains a new job, it is both courteous and smart to send a congratulations note or email.
+Professional networks are maintained through small but positive expressions of support and encouragement, and taking the time to write shows that you care.
+If you send a simple note of congratulations, it will be remembered by its recipient.

-While the most personal approach would be to hand-write and post a traditional card by mail, it is also fine to send an email to express your best wishes.
+While the most personal approach would be to send a handwritten card by mail, it is also fine to send an email to express your best wishes.
 If you're sending congratulations to a former colleague, and do not have their email address at the ready, sending a LinkedIn message is appropriate.

 Congratulations Email Message Example

-It was with great pleasure that I learned of your new position at the Kiwi Company.
+It was with great pleasure that I learned about your new position at the Kiwi Company.

-Best of luck as you advance in your career, and please keep me updated as to how things are going!
+Best of luck as you advance in your career, and please keep me updated on how things are going!

 The most important thing is to convey your congratulations and best wishes.
 Should you send a traditional card as well?
-If you have a strong relationship, sending flowers, balloons, candy, or simply a lovely card in addition to the email is a nice touch.
+If you have a strong relationship, sending flowers, balloons, candy, or simply a lovely, handwritten card in addition to the email is a nice touch.